A-Mue/WASA_Clim-Q-Sed_Input-Plot-Stats/README.md

 Stats&Plot-Qobs-mod-P-NA.R is a collection of scripts for statistical analysis (summary/NA statistics), plotting of observed discharge (Q obs), as well as joint plots with precipitation, Q obs and Q modelled; you can also create continuous time series of observation data or only plot for certain time intervals.

-Authors: A. Müller, J. M. Delgado, T. Francke

 For more information please see the Wiki: https://github.com/A-Mue/WASA_Clim-Qobs/wiki

+Copyright: 2019 Anne Müller, José Miguel Delgado, Till Francke